tud-sumo/docs/docs/4_interactions.md

     - '_heading_': Current vehicle heading
     - '_departure_': Vehicle departure time
     - '_edge_id_': Current vehicle's edge ID
+    - '_lane_id_': Current vehicle's lane ID
     - '_lane_idx_': Index of the vehicle's current lane
     - '_origin_': Departure edge ID of the vehicle
     - '_destination_': Current destination edge ID of the vehicle
     - '_route_id_': Current vehicle route ID
     - '_route_idx_': The index of the vehicle's edge on its route
     - '_route_edges_': The list of edges that the vehicle's route consists of
+    - '_allowed_speed_': Current vehicle's maximum allowed speed, based on its location & type
+    - '_leader_id_': Returns the ID of the leading vehicle (returns `None` if no leading vehicle within 100m)
+    - '_leader_dist_': Returns the distance to the leading vehicle (returns `None` if no leading vehicle within 100m)
   - `get_detector_vals()`:
     - '_type_': Detector type ('mutlientryexit' or 'inductionloop')
     - '_position_': Detector coordinates